Zion & Bryce National Parks have been linked together from the beginning. So many people visit both of these parks on their Utah Road Trip.

 7. Parowan City

 We happened to visit in October, which was an absolutely gorgeous time to visit.
-Plus, the entire town was decked out in Halloween decorations (see video for more).
+Plus, the entire town was decked out in Halloween decorations (see our video above for more).

 8. Red Canyon